UniversalDependencies/docs/_pl/index.md

   * The `Aspect` feature should be also used with the corresponding derived nouns and adjectives (participles), if they have the
     `VerbForm` feature.
 * Finite verbs always have one of three values of [Mood](): `Ind`, `Imp` or `Cnd`.
-The conditional mood is only used with conditional auxiliaries _(bych, bys, by, bychom, byste)_.
-The l-participle of the main verb, that is needed to form a periphrastic conditional, is not marked with this feature.
+The conditional mood is only used with conditional auxiliary _(by)_.
+The finite part of the auxiliary, if present _(m, ś, śmy, ście),_ as well as the l-participle of the main verb, needed to form a periphrastic conditional, are not marked with this feature.
 * Verbs in the indicative mood always have one of three values of [Tense](): `Past`, `Pres` or `Fut`.
   Note that `Tense=Pres` is also used with forms of perfective verbs, which are formally present, but semantically future.
   Hence both _idę do domu_ “I am going home” and _przyjdę do domu_ “I will come home” end up marked as `Tense=Pres`.